 What are gap fees?

 A gap fee, also known as ‘co-payment’ is an out-of-pocket expense you have to pay when you receive medical treatment that costs more than what you can claim back from CBHS International Health.
 It is the difference between the MBS rebate and the fee the medical provider actually charges.
-For GP services, it is best to use our online doctors service or any clinics within our GP network as mentioned above.
+For GP services, it is best to use our online doctors service or any clinics within our Choice Network as mentioned above.
 Using either of these services will attract no gap fee as we cover these costs up to the relevant service levels.

 However, if you visit a doctor outside of our network or not one of our contracted online doctor services you will attract an out-of-pocket expense.
 It is advised to ask them how much it will cost when you book an appointment.
 After you have paid the doctor’s schedule fee then you will need to claim the fee back from CBHS International Health.
 CBHS International Health will only pay the amount covered by the Medicare Benefits Schedule (MBS).
 This means you could end up with significant out-of-pocket expenses.